Tips for Cold Messaging on LinkedIn

 A poor example could go like this:

 “Hey there John, my buddy Sam and I go way back, and I saw that he works for you and I want to get in on that!
 Are you hiring?
 I love graphic design.
 Call me ASAP and we can get something set up!
-I haven’t had a job for 3 months and I want to get paid, yknow?
+I haven’t had a job for 3 months and I want to get paid, you know?
 HMU anytime between 9-5 since I’m not busy!
 Thanks man, I look forward to working for ya.
 David.”

 Remember to be friendly, but not overly casual.
 There are so many ways to stay professional but still build a relationship and friendship with someone you haven’t met yet.
 Also, if you are using a friend’s name, make sure that person knows ahead of time.
 Ask for their permission!
 This will help you keep the relationships you already have.